EsraaMosaad/GP_Job-Recommendation-and-Filtering_doc/Readme.txt

 Topic Modeling LDA: A statistical model that extracts topics from a collection of documents.
 After evaluating the performance of each model, we found that the TF-IDF model provided the best results.
 We used it to generate job recommendations and filtering based on skills.

-Deployment
+#Deployment
-To deploy the project, you can use the code provided in the app.file file.
-The app allows users to input their skills and job requirements and receive job recommendations and filtering based on their input.
+To deploy the project, you can use the code provided in the app.py file.
+The app allows users to upload their CV and job requirements and receive job recommendations and filtering based on their input.

-Documentation
+#Documentation
 You can find the documentation for this project in the file named Job Recommendation and Filtering_doc.pdf.
-The documentation includes information on the dataset, model selection, and result.
+The documentation includes information on the dataset, model selection, and results.

+#Team Members
+Mohammed Zaki
+Moaz Gamal
+Abdelrahman Mohammed
+Mostafa Mahmoud
+Esraa Mosaad
+Alaa Taher

+#Supervisor
+Dr. Mohammed Wahby